 This article was last updated April 18, 2023.

 Failure and rejection are painful experiences that can be especially unsettling in the moment.
-When first starting out in the real estate business, it is inevitable that you will face rejection and failure.
+In the real estate business, it’s inevitable that you will face rejection and failure.
 Even as your career grows, there is always the chance of a setback occurring from circumstances that are well out of your control.

 Even the biggest producers will tell you countless tales of rejection and failure — myself included.
-It is not possible to conduct business without experiencing challenging times, but without them, it will hinder your growth and performance.
+It’s not possible to conduct business without experiencing challenging times, but without them, it will hinder your growth and performance.